-NEW YORK, October 2, 2019 – Moody's Corporation (NYSE:MCO) announced today that it has acquires ABS Suite™, a software platform used by issuers and trustees for the administration of asset-backed and mortgage-backed securities programs, from Deloitte & Touche LLP (Deloitte).
+NEW YORK, October 2, 2019 – Moody's Corporation (NYSE:MCO) announced today that it has acquired ABS Suite™, a software platform used by issuers and trustees for the administration of asset-backed and mortgage-backed securities programs, from Deloitte & Touche LLP (Deloitte).
 The acquisition strengthens Moody’s Analytics’ position as a leading provider of structured finance solutions.

 ABS Suite is used to support a variety of securitized asset classes including credit cards, mortgages, auto loans and leases, mobile-device payment plans, and equipment-related assets.
 The platform’s global customer base includes five of the top eight credit card issuers, five of the top ten auto finance issuers, and many of the largest issuers of telecom and mortgage receivable securitizations.